-Parliamentarian will conduct the voting for the best presiding officer. (in the Super Congress final session only) Be available to assist, if requested.
+Parliamentarian will conduct the voting for the best presiding officer.
+Be available to assist, if requested.

 Assist the parliamentarian in counting the votes.
 There must be a majority vote for one candidate in order for the vote to be final.
 15 people = 8 votes needed to win.
 20 people = 11 votes needed to win.
 If no candidate receives a majority, drop the nominee with the lowest number of votes and repeat the process.
 If the votes received by the bottom two do not equal the number of votes of the next highest, drop both of the bottom two nominees and vote again.
 Repeat until someone gets a majority.